 GTRC policy requires a copy of the invitation or agenda and the number of guests.

 Promotional Funding for Meals and Entertainment

 Meals and entertainment to conduct official Institute business with external person(s) or for Institute functions with a clear business purpose should be reasonable and appropriate to the occasion.
 The selection of meal sites and/or catering vendors should be consistent with the image of Georgia Tech and not excessive regardless of funding source.
 While situations vary for business meals, a guideline maximum for meals involving external parties is $90 per person (includes beverage, tax, and tip).
 A guideline maximum for a required business meal involving only Institute personnel is $75 per person (includes beverage, tax, and tip).
+As a reminder, food or beverage (non-alcoholic) consumed at an event, provided the value is reasonable under the circumstances should not exceed the maximum allowable under USG Policy 184.108.40.206 - Gratuities.
 For meal expenses that may exceed the aforementioned guidelines, please discuss the appropriateness of the anticipated cost with your supervisor prior to the event.
-If GTF funds will be used, request approval by submitting the Foundation Expenditure Exception Request Form outlining the reasons for exceeding the per person threshold.
-The form can be found at http://www.policylibrary.gatech.edu/files/exception form draft 3_5_14.doc.
+If GTF funds will be used, request approval consistent with the Expenditure of GTF Funds process here: https://policylibrary.gatech.edu/business-finance/expenditure-gtf-funds.
 If GTRC funds will be used, request approval by submitting the GTRC/GTARC Expenditure Request Form found at https://gtrc.gatech.edu/other-forms and include and explanation of the reasons for exceeding the per person threshold.The GT Alcohol Policy should be followed when alcohol is provided.